 Flâneur Wines at the Carlton Grain Elevator is scheduled to open mid-summer.
-The Grand Opening weekend, set for September 6th, will feature a ribbon cutting, live music, food, and will be the who’s-who event of the summer.
+The Grand Opening weekend, set for September 7th, will feature live music, food, and will be the event of the summer.

 Until then, you can find Flâneur Wines right next door in their Carlton Tasting Room operating seven days a week by appointment and Fridays & Saturdays for walk-ins.
 Drop by today to sample and purchase their highly rated wines and receive a taste of what’s to come!